quantide/qtraining/060-ggplot/input/acknowledgements.md

 This web book is the result of work of my colleagues:

-* Nicola Sturaro, who wrote most parts of this book
+* Nicola Sturaro, who wrote the first version of this book
-* Veronica Giro, who finished and reviewed this book.
+* Veronica Giro, who wrote the current version of this book.

 ![](images/EF5C8766.jpg)